sourceplusplus/demo-python/README.md

 ## What is this?

-This project holds Python-based feature demonstrations for [Source++](https://github.com/sourceplusplus/sourceplusplus), the open-source programmable continuous feedback platform.
+This project holds Python-based demonstrations for [Source++](https://github.com/sourceplusplus/sourceplusplus), the open-source programmable continuous feedback platform.
 These demonstrations are meant to be used as a reference for how to use Source++ in your own projects.

 ## How to use?